 Take a careful look at the surface of the stone – you’ll notice areas are smoothed and polished.
 We don’t know when it was knocked over, or fell over, but this evidence indicates that it must have been lying on its side for many hundreds of years, allowing rainwater to pool on its surface and erode areas away.
 The hands of visitors touching and rubbing the rock has smoothed sections too.

 We don’t know why the location of the Cuckoo Stone was important, but it stands on the direct line between Durrington Henge and Stonehenge.
 It’s thought that it got its quirky name because sarsen stones are quite rare in this area (referring to the habit of the cuckoo laying its eggs in the nests of other birds that then raise the chick as their own).

 Turn left and make your way back towards the parking area.
 Pass through the gate, then enter the separate fenced area which is signposted as ‘Woodhenge’.
 Walk into the six rings of concrete posts, taking in the patterns and sizes.
 Notice the stone mound at the centre and the outlying stones to the north-west, which mark the entrance to the monument.

 These posts mark the site of another enigmatic monument - Woodhenge.
 Unlike Stonehenge it was constructed from timber posts which have since rotted away.
 The six concentric rings of concrete blocks mark the locations where the timber posts were discovered.

 See if you can spot the largest post.
-The original posts were up to 6m high, crowded together, perhaps strung with offerings, or textiles, or carved and painted like totem poles.
+The original posts were up to 6 metres high, crowded together, perhaps strung with offerings, or textiles, or carved and painted like totem poles.
 This would have been quite an intimidating place.